 Frequently Asked Questions

-Most Often Asked Questions and Answers about my Midwifery Practice and Philosophies:
+Most Often Asked Questions and Answers about our Midwifery Practice and Philosophies:

 1. What is a Certified Nurse Midwife?